pirminschmid/BarrelfishOlympOS/documentation/services/name.md

 - define minimum number of services that needed to be given to new domains at the "well known locations" in the spawn structure, while all the others could be linked dynamically
 - solve the bootstrapping problem that came with this

 It was my personal goal to provide the core functionality of this name service (registration, lookup and binding) as early as possible to my colleages so they could start using it when they aimed at testing the integration of their implementations of network and filesystem.
-Otherwise, temporary workaround solutions would have been built first.<sup>1</sup>
+Otherwise, temporary workaround solutions would have to be built first.

 ## Namespace
 A hierarchical namespace was established for all services.
 A service name must adhere to the following rules:
 - Scheme: `/<class>/<type>[/<subtype>]/<enumeration>`
 - a service name is the full absolute path starting with `/`
 - subtype is optional and not used at the moment for the small current system
-- the characters of all `<class>`, `<type>`, `<subtype>` parts must be in {'a'..'z', '0'..'9', '_'}
+- the characters of all `<class>`, `<type>`, `<subtype>` parts must be in `{'a'..'z', '0'..'9', '_'}`
 - `<enumeration>` is a string representation of a valid size_t value and is assigned by the name server upon registration

 Additionally, a short name can be used that conforms to the rule `<prefix><enumeration>`. `<enumeration>` is identical to the full name. `<prefix>` can be considered a shortcut for `/<class>/<type>/<subtype>/`.
-Characters of `<prefix>` must be in {’a’..’z’}
+Characters of `<prefix>` must be in `{'a'..'z'}`
 And finally, services are registered with rich meta data information, that is stored in a serializable key value store and that can also be used for lookup.
-Keys must be in {’a’..’z’, 0’..’9’, ’_’} with reserved keywords such as class, type, subtype, enumeration, name, short name, which are added during registration.
+Keys must be in `{'a'..'z', '0'..'9', '_'}` with reserved keywords such as class, type, subtype, enumeration, name, short name, which are added during registration.
 Values are strings.

 ## Nameserver
 The name service provides data collection about all available services of the system, and most importantly plays the role of a "chaperon" when a domain (user program or service) needs a connection with an already existing service.